abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 title: NetSec Spheres of Support
 type: article
 created_date: '2019-02-25'
-created_by: Adrian Bekele
+created_by: NetSec Standardization Group
 last_modified_date: '2019-02-25'
 last_modified_by: Adrian Bekele
 product: Dedicated Hosting
 product_url: dedicated-hosting
 ---

 The Spheres of Support lists the technologies and features in the Network Security domain and defines support level for each item.
-It applies to Enterprise, SMB, US, International, unless otherwise noted.

-Note that International NetSec also supports devices and technologies that are maintained by Security Support in the US.
-The support level of these features is described separately in Security Support Spheres of Support.

-### Terminology

-*  Supported - setup, configuration and troubleshooting.
-*  Partial - setup, limited types of configuration and full troubleshooting of the supported configurations.
-*  Reasonable endeavor - setup, attempt of configuration and attempt of troubleshooting.
-   *   Use warning below when configuring a reasonable endeavor feature.
-*  Not supported - no setup or configuration provided.
-   *   If an unsupported feature has to be supported on a device, this one-off has to be mentioned in the DMG by the Account Manager or the Lead Tech.

-### Firewall Support:
+### Firewall support:
 * Monitoring and management of network firewalls
 * Customized patching, rollback capabilities and iOS Updates
 * Problem, incident, and change management